 I recommend booking your transportation and entrance via this combination deal.
-These are the official buses, not tour companies.
-You get the best deal and the most flexibility, including a skip-the-line entrance ticket.
-You can leave from five different departure points.
-Amsterdam RAI or the Airport are the two most convenient departure points for most people.
+You get a great deal and the most flexibility, including a skip-the-line entrance ticket.
+Buses leave from Central Station.

-If you want to go off-the-beaten-track, which I highly recommend, one of the best places to see the real production flower fields is in the “Noord-Oost polder,” about 50 miles/80 kilometers north of Amsterdam.
-Here you can drive a 60 miles/100-kilometer route passing the most beautiful fields.
-It’s called the “Tulpen Festival.”
+If you want to go off-the-beaten-track, which I highly recommend, one of the best places to see the production flower fields is in the “Noord-Oost polder,” about 50 miles/80 kilometers north of Amsterdam.

-It’s a celebration for the people who answer the call, coming out in orange from every corner.
+It’s a celebration for the people and they answer the call, coming out in orange from every corner.
 It’s a fantastic experience to be a part of if you can.

 If you book your visit for the final week of April, you can include the best chance to see the Tulips in bloom and experience King’s Day.

-Being part of King’s Day will also guarantee understanding the exact meaning of the Dutch word: “Gezellig.”
+Being part of King’s Day will also guarantee an understanding of the exact meaning of the Dutch word: “Gezellig.”

-So when the race returns in 2023, preparing yourself is crucial.
+When the race returns in 2024, preparing yourself is crucial.
 Book well in advance if you want to stay in Zandvoort.
 Or opt for accommodation nearby, like in Haarlem or Amsterdam, and travel by train (use the early morning service to avoid most crowds.

-Off-the-beaten-track tip: if traffic is a nightmare in Zandvoort (even the trains), consider renting a bike in Haarlem and cycling.
+Off-the-beaten-track tip: if traffic is a nightmare in Zandvoort (even the trains), consider renting a bike from Haarlem and cycling the final leg.
 It’s not that far.
 You cycle through a beautiful nature reserve, and you’ll beat all traffic.